 Calakmul even dominated famous other sites such as Tikal, 100km away, at some point in history.
 The architecture, therefore, resembles that of Tikal, but some temples are only found here, built in the typical ‘Río Bec style’.

-Calakmul Mayan Adventure is perfect if you want to combine a visit to the archaeological site with an exploration of the nature reserve.
-This eco-conscious tour will give you all the insights you need to get to know the local flora and fauna.
-They will even take you to the Volcán de Los Murciélagos, where a few million bats await.
+This Calakmul trip is perfect if you want to combine a visit to the archaeological site with an exploration of the nature reserve.
+This tour will give you all the insights you need to get to know the local flora and fauna, plus meals are included.
+Find out more here.

 14. Go Birdwatching At Calakmul